maxhougas/scripts/README.md

 - Some characters are easier than others.
 Asterisk seems to work.
 - Escapes double quotes
 - Ends each line with '",'
-- Replaces SMALLDELIM with ': "'
+- Starts each line with '  "'
-- Indents all lines with two spaces
+- Replaces SMALLDELIM with '":"'
-- Replaces ',\n  LARGEDELIM",' with ' },\n'
+- Replaces ',\n  "LARGEDELIM",' with ' },\n'
 - Replaces final ',' with '\n }\n]'
 - Inserts '[\n {\n' into first line
 - Dumps to stdout